-For the eighth time in nine years the Resort was voted the UK's Best Hotel at the 2019 Meetings and Incentive Travel (M&IT) Awards.
+For the ninth time in ten years the Resort was voted the UK's Best Hotel at the 2020 Meetings and Incentive Travel (M&IT) Awards.
 The Resort offers the challenge of three 18-hole championship golf courses, including the Twenty Ten course, the first course in history to be designed and built specifically to host The Ryder Cup.

 The History Of The Celtic Manor Resort

 When Celtic Inns Ltd purchased a derelict Manor House in 1980, few people could have imagined that it would become part of such a prestigious, internationally recognised development.

 The vision came from the company chairman, Sir Terry Matthews, a successful entrepreneur.
 Sir Terry has founded over 100 successful technology businesses, including Mitel and Newbridge Networks.
 Both these companies have built large operations in Wales.
 Sir Terry was born in the Manor House when it was a maternity hospital and he has strong family ties in the area.

 The Celtic Manor Resort is first and foremost a commercial venture.
 From the outset Sir Terry saw that the site - with its superb countryside location in the Usk Valley and proximity to the M4 - had the potential for development into a thriving business.
 However, he also hoped there would be wider benefits for local people and for Wales as a whole.

 “I think the Resort can act as a magnet to draw new investment into Wales from across the UK and overseas,” said Sir Terry.
 “I did my best to put up a building that you can see from the West End of London - and I didn’t come far short of it!”

 1860 Originally known as Coldra House, the building that houses the original Celtic Manor Hotel - now the Manor House - dates from the early 1860s.
 It was the home of Thomas Powell Jnr, the son of a leading figure in the coal and iron trade.